d2l-ai/d2l-en/chapter_recurrent-neural-networks/machine-translation.md

     return array, valid_len
 ```

-Then we can construct mini-batches based on these arrays.
+Then we can construct minibatches based on these arrays.

 ## Put All Things Together